GraphQL Federation Field-level Metrics 101

 The key to managing your Federation with the Cosmo stack is its CLI tool: wgc .
 You install it from the NPM registry, and your subsequent workflow would look something like this:

-• Create subgraphs from your independently deployed and managed GraphQL services using wgc subgraph create.
+- Create subgraphs from your independently deployed and managed GraphQL services using

-• Configure and deploy the Cosmo Router to make your federated graph available to be queried at the routing URL you specified.
-The Router, in addition to being a stateless gateway that intelligently routes client requests to subgraphs that can resolve them, also generates the field usage metrics for our federated Graph as it’s being queried.
+wgc federated-graph create - Configure and deploy the Cosmo Router to make your federated graph available to be queried at the routing URL you specified.
+The router, in addition to being a stateless gateway that intelligently routes client requests to subgraphs that can resolve them, also generates the field usage metrics for your federated graph as it’s being queried.
+And because Cosmo Router exports OpenTelemetry traces natively, every field resolution is captured as a span — complete with subgraph attribution, timing, and error propagation.

 Then, we run a few queries against our federated graph, and then fire up Studio, our web interface.